-Any sharps made of metal (including, but not limited to: scalpel blades, razor blades and needles), and/or biohazard-contaminated glassware must be placed in a puncture-resistant container.
-When said container is full, it will be autoclaved (if necessary), sealed and placed in a cardboard box, which will in turn be sealed.
-The container and box will both be labeled with the laboratory PI's name, a contact phone number, the date, and the words, "Decontaminated Laboratory Sharps" written conspicuously on the top of the box.
+Any sharps made of metal (including, but not limited to scalpel blades, razor blades and needles), and/or biohazard-contaminated glassware must be placed in a puncture-resistant container (either an approved, disposable single use sharps container or a sturdy, double cardboard box system that is taped and will fit into the designated bins).
+When said container is full, it will be autoclaved (if necessary), sealed and placed in a cardboard box, which will in turn be sealed prior to disposal.

-To avoid needle stick injuries and possible exposure to hazardous agents, needles should not be recapped, bent, sheared or broken.
-Retractable or self re-sheathing needles should be used when appropriate.
-In rare instances a one-handed technique (eg., use a one-handed scoop technique, or hold the cap with a hemostat or forceps) may be used to recap needles, but this is discouraged.
+To avoid needle stick injuries and possible exposure to hazardous agents, needles should not be recapped, bent, sheared, or broken.
+Retractable or self-re-sheathing needles should be used when appropriate.
+In rare instances a one-handed technique (e.g., use a one-handed scoop technique, or hold the cap with a hemostat or forceps) may be used to recap needles, but this is discouraged.
 Used needles, as is the case with other sharps, must be appropriately disposed of in a sharps container.

 LABORATORY PERSONNEL ARE RESPONSIBLE FOR SAFELY DEPOSITING SHARPS WASTE USING APPROVED CONTAINERS INTO THE CENTRAL COLLECTION BINS.
 If bins are full and they cannot immediately deposit the waste into the bin, they should return the waste to their lab temporarily and notify the Facilities Dispatch operator at (970) 491-0077 of the situation.
 Only two types of containers are approved by EHS for this waste.
-Labs must either use approved disposable (single use) sharps containers or a sturdy, double box (cardboard) system that is taped shut at the time of disposal and will fit into the designated bins provided in their buildings.
 Bin size is 23" by 19" (mouth) by 33" high.
-Five gallon buckets will not be acceptable to EHS and must be disposed of after placing sharps in one of the approved containers.
-Place sharps in one of the approved containers until they are full and then tape them shut securely before taking to the designated bin.
+Five-gallon buckets will not be acceptable to EHS and must be disposed of after placing sharps in one of the approved containers.
+Place sharps in one of the approved containers until they are no more than 2/3 full and then tape them shut securely before taking to the designated bin.
 Building Services will not handle containers left anywhere except inside the designated bins.